Your cart is currently empty.Go to Store

 A subscription plan is necessary for seizure monitoring and alerts.
 You can read more about the different plans here.

 Embrace2 is designed to detect characteristics that are generally associated with tonic-clonic seizures.
-It looks out for movements that are frequent and repetitive in nature, and last longer than 20 seconds.
-Beyond this, it also measures electrodermal activity (EDA) which is generated by the sweat glands, and tends to increase with emotional stimulation.
+It looks out for movements that are frequent and repetitive in nature and last longer than 20 seconds.
+Beyond this, it also measures electrodermal activity (EDA) which is generated by the sweat glands and tends to increase with emotional stimulation.

 Embrace cannot detect seizures that don’t manifest jerky and repetitive shaking movements, such as absence or complex partial seizures.
+Other non-convulsive seizure types currently cannot be detected by Embrace2.

 Embrace can be paired with any iOS smartphone that runs iOS 10 or higher, and any Android smartphone that runs Android version 5.0 (Lollipop) or higher and has Bluetooth Smart/ Low Energy.
+The 6th generation of the iPod Touch and all iPad models that have come out since 2013 also work.
+Use our easy tool to find out if Embrace works with your device.

 Still sleek, still modern, still minimal.
 But, more functional.
 While you may not have purchased Embrace to tell the time, you probably still want to look good doing so.
 Embrace2 comes with 3 additional indicators and the original heart, all laser-engraved, making it super easy to know exactly what time it is.